gitlabhq/gitlabhq/doc/development/fe_guide/style_guide_js.md

     };
   ```

-1. **Props Naming:**
-1. Avoid using DOM component prop names.
+1. **Props Naming:**  Avoid using DOM component prop names.
-1. Use kebab-case instead of camelCase to provide props in templates.
+1. **Props Naming:** Use kebab-case instead of camelCase to provide props in templates.
   ```javascript
     // bad
     <component class="btn">